gbif/ipt/howToPublish.md

     * If no data hosting centre exists in your country, and you or your organisation don't have the technical skills and capacity to host an IPT, you can contact the GBIF Helpdesk <helpdesk@gbif.org> for assistance.
 2. Assuming that you would like to register your dataset with GBIF and make it globally discoverable via http://www.gbif.org, your dataset must be affiliated with an organisation that is registered with GBIF.
     * To register your organisation with GBIF, start by completing [this online questionnaire](http://www.gbif.org/publishing-data/request-endorsement#/intro).
 The registration process can take days, so in parallel you can proceed to publish your data.
     * If you aren't affiliated with any organisation, you can contact the GBIF Helpdesk <helpdesk@gbif.org> for assistance.
+In the meantime, you can proceed to publish your data.

 ## Instructions